 That dark walnut stain may have been a good idea 10 years ago, but styles change.
-If you want to remove the stain to match a lighter decor scheme, you need to remove the finish first, but there is more than one way to do that.
-Sanding the wood usually removes most of the stain, but bleaching may also work, and it is a safer option for thin veneers.
+If you want to remove the stain to match a lighter decor scheme, you need to remove the finish first.
+You have several options for removing the stain, from chemical furniture stain remover to sanding.
+The type of removal method depends on the type of finish and your personal preferences.

 Sanding Out the Stain

-Sanding the wood with a progression of increasingly finer sandpaper grits removes most of the color left by an old stain, and if you're applying a new stain, it should mask any residual color.
-You may have to remove as much as 1/16 inch of wood or more to get all the color out, and that's much easier to do with an orbital or belt sander than by hand.
-After you've finished machine sanding, always sand by hand with the grain of the wood -- using the same grit sandpaper you were using in the machine -- to erase machine marks.
+Sanding the wood with a progression of increasingly finer sandpaper grits removes most of the color left by an old stain.
+If you're applying a new stain, it should mask any residual color.
+You may have to remove as much as 1/16 inch of wood or more to get all the color out.
+That's much easier to do with an orbital or belt sander than by hand.
+After you've finished machine sanding, always sand by hand with the grain of the wood using the same grit sandpaper you were using in the machine to erase machine marks.

-To bleach out a dye stain from a piece of wood, apply the saturated chlorine bleach solution immediately after mixing it; the bleach quickly loses its effectiveness if you leave it standing.
-Wearing rubber gloves and a respirator, and brush or wipe the bleach onto the bare wood.
-The color may immediately lighten, but you should leave the bleach on overnight to get the full effects.
-The procedure for applying two-part wood bleach depends on the product you're using, but you typically apply one component -- labeled part A -- and immediately follow it with part B. Two-part bleach lightens the natural wood color and must be used with caution -- it's best to test a small area first.
+To bleach out a dye stain from a piece of wood, apply the saturated chlorine bleach solution immediately after mixing it.
+The bleach quickly loses its effectiveness if you leave it standing.
+Wearing rubber gloves and a respirator, brush or wipe the bleach onto the bare wood.
+The color may immediately lighten, but you should leave the bleach on overnight to maximize the results.
+The procedure for applying two-part wood bleach depends on the product you're using, but you typically apply one component, labeled part A, and immediately follow it with part B. Some products have you mix the two parts right before using it.
+Two-part bleach lightens the natural wood color and must be used with caution.
+It's best to test a small area first.

 Removing wood stain gives you a fresh start with your cabinets, furniture or other wood pieces.
 Whether you use stripper, sand or bleach the wood, staying patient helps you get the results you want.